nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a task with the specified deadline
+1. User requests to create a task with the specified taskDate
 2.  tApp creates the task and stores it in the task list
 3.  tApp displays the task that was just created